* Alcoa shares rise after positive outlook for the year

 * Clearwire rises after DISH offer, Sprint falls

-NEW YORK, Jan 9 (Reuters) - U.S. stocks edged higher on Wednesday after Alcoa got the earnings season under way with better-than-expected revenue and an encouraging outlook for the year.
+NEW YORK, Jan 9 (Reuters) - Wall Street rose on Wednesday after Alcoa got the earnings season under way with better-than-expected revenue and an encouraging outlook for the year.

-Alcoa Inc said late on Tuesday it expects global demand for aluminum to grow in 2013, though the company expressed concern about the impact on business from a confrontation in Washington over the U.S. budget.
-Shares of Alcoa, the largest U.S. aluminum producer, rose 0.5 percent to $9.15.
+Alcoa Inc said it expects global demand for aluminum will continue to grow in 2013, though the company kept a cautious tone as worries lingered over a looming U.S. budget confrontation.
+Shares of Alcoa, the largest aluminum producer in the United States, rose 0.5 percent to $9.18.

-Profits were expected to beat the previous quarter’s meager 0.1 percent rise.
-Both earnings and revenues in the fourth quarter were expected to grow by 1.9 percent, according to Thomson Reuters data.
+Still, investors are wary about the outcome of the fourth-quarter earnings season.
+Profits were expected to beat the previous quarter’s lackluster results, but analyst estimates were down sharply from where they were in October.
+Earnings were expected to grow by 2.7 percent, according to Thomson Reuters data.

 But the lowered expectations leave room for companies to surprise investors even if their results aren’t particularly strong, analysts said.

-Among other earnings, Constellation Brands, whose labels include Robert Mondavi and Ravenswood wines, reported higher profit and raised its earnings forecast.
-The stock was down 0.8 percent at $35.74.
+Among other earnings, Constellation Brands, whose labels include Robert Mondavi and Ravenswood wines, rose 0.4 percent to $36.30 after it reported higher profit and raised its earnings forecast.

-Apollo Group Inc slid more than 11 percent after it reported lower student sign-ups for the third straight quarter and cut its operating profit outlook for 2013.
-Apollo’s shares were last at $18.63.
+Apollo Group Inc slid about 10 percent after it reported lower student sign-ups for the third straight quarter and cut its operating profit outlook for 2013.
+Apollo’s shares were last at $18.83.

 Dish Network Corp late Tuesday announced a bid for Clearwire Corp that trumped Sprint Nextel Corp’s $2.2 billion offer, setting the stage for a battle over the wireless service provider.